Protein higher order structure (secondary, tertiary and quaternary structure) determination in accordance with FDA, EMEA and ICH Guidance (Q6B, Q5E)

 Comprehensive protein characterisation from one source

-With an in-depth knowledge of the current regulatory expectations for higher order structure analysis and expertise across multiple techniques our scientists design and deliver strategic phase appropriate analytics required to support characterisation, CMC protein analysis support, comparability, stability testing, regulatory submissions and ongoing batch release analysis.
-Bringing quality and safety to life, we offer Total Quality Assurance expertise to help you to meet and exceed quality, safety and regulatory standards.
+With an in-depth knowledge of the current regulatory expectations for higher order structure analysis and expertise across multiple techniques, our scientists design and deliver strategic phase appropriate analytics required to support characterisation, CMC protein analysis support, comparability, stability testing, regulatory submissions and ongoing batch release analysis.
+Bringing quality and safety to life, Intertek offer Total Quality Assurance expertise to help you to meet and exceed quality, safety and regulatory standards.

 Need help or have a question?